Marvel fans react to reminder that Disney is leaving Netflix

-It's not a new revelation, but Marvel fans reacted strongly this week when the New York Times reminded them their time to watch Disney/Marvel films on Netflix is coming to an end.
+It's not a new revelation that the time to watch Disney/Marvel films on Netflix is coming to an end, but Marvel fans reacted strongly this week when the New York Times reminded them.

 Captain Marvel, due out in March 2019, will be the first film to move to the new service, and Ant-Man and the Wasp, currently in theaters, will be the last Marvel movie to show on Netflix, at a yet-unspecified date.